dedenkof/portfolio-cases/README.md

 Vanilla JS implementation of a card slider with an active card on a large part of the screen and displaying the remaining slides on a smaller part of the screen.
 By clicking on the slide, a smooth transition to another card.
 (Open with Live Serever VS Code)

+- slider-vertical

+Vertical slider with change of description and image with cross-motion effect.